cartheur/aiventure-david/README.md

     - Problem is: The screen is bloody annoying as it seems to splay one's face with juicy radiation.
 I was right not considering these kinds of interfaces previously.
 Bipedal only has a camera and this will stay for the moment.
 (April 2024)
     - People shoudn't (and certainly aren't) fucking spoiled about a robot having a face.
 Show me one in manufacture or proposal _right now_.

 The complexity of behaviour and implementation is arbitrary.
 Here at the Generation-Three of the work, currently what is necessary is a stationary test as I complete some animation-training code.
 I will describe this is in greater detail later.
+Key is to be able to create my own stuctures and application behaviours outside of the dictations of a compiler - herein lies the direct challenge.

  ![no cables!](/media/on-battery.jpg "Staging for battery check")